-The purpose of this plan is to establish a program and procedures for hazardous chemical substance at Spartan College of Aeronautics.
+The purpose of this plan is to establish a program and procedures for hazardous chemical substances at Spartan College of Aeronautics.

-Almost every workplace contains substances which pose potential health problems to employees if exposed to them in concentrations or in a manner not prescribed.
-Spartan College recognizes its employees have the right and need to know the properties and potential safety and health problems of substances to which they may be exposed.
-With this policy, Spartan intends to ensure the transmission of necessary information to employees regarding substances in the workplace, pursuant to Title 380 Department of Labor, Chapter 45, and the Federal Occupational Safety and Health Act Hazard Communication Standard, 29 Code of Federal Regulations 1910.1200.
+Every workplace contains substances which pose potential health problems to employees if exposed to them in concentrations or in a manner not prescribed.
+Spartan College recognizes its employees have the right and need to know the properties and potential safety and health problemsof substances to which they may be exposed.
+With this policy, Spartan intends to ensure the transmission of necessary information to employees regarding substances in the workplace, pursuantto Title 380 Department of Labor, Chapter 45, and the Federal Occupational Safety and Health Act Hazard Communication Standard, 29 Code of Federal Regulations 1910.1200.